ThunderLoom/ThunderLoom/frontends/dependencies/README.txt

 Windows: Download the pre-compiled binaries from here: http://www.glfw.org/download.html Extract the files into a folder called glwf inside this folder

-OSX: glfw can be obtained using macports.
-The Makefile for the standalone pattern editor is set up for this.
+OSX: glfw can be obtained using homebrew. "brew install glfw" The Makefile for the standalone pattern editor is set up for this.
+Macports can also be used, just make sure to change /usr/local/lib to /opt/local/lib in the Makefile.